shreybirmiwal/shreybirmiwal/README.md

 # About Me
 Hello!
-I am a rising senior at Westwood High School in Austin, Tx.
+I am a rising senior at Westwood High School in Austin, Texas.
-I love to build and learn.
-I've made a new project every other week since the 6th grade.

-I'm interested in using blockchain to create verifable computing and better AI, building ASIC chips specialized for AI, and researching machine learning.

-Currently, I am learning computer architecture through Nand2Tetris and working on learning ML research by recreating chat-gpt-2 through Karpathy's NN videos!

 # Projects